 Music, Composition, MM

-The degree Master of Music is offered by the School of Music with options in music education, music technology, performance, composition, theory, and accompanying.
+The degree Master of Music is offered by the School of Music with options in music education, performance, composition, theory, and accompanying.

 Admission Requirements